 With these pieces, Alicia Framis speaks of the glass ceiling for women in contemporary society, but she goes further by referring to all the women who throughout history have carried on their heads the weight of water, of fruit, of sustenance, of the household economy.
 Centuries and cultures have passed, and women still bear that glass ceiling.
 The sculptures stand on a plinth, and on the plinth there is a mirror in which all of us see ourselves reflected, because we, as a society, are all complicit in glass ceilings.

-Unlike the previous ones, this work is fairly explicit, provided one is up to date with the dominant ideologies.
+Unlike the previous works, this one is fairly explicit — provided one is up to date with the dominant ideologies.
 It consists of several ethnic female figurines standing on mirrors — so that you see yourself clearly and feel guilty — with sheets of glass on their heads.
 It could not be simpler.
-The artistic question, qua formal and material, seems to be a pretext for the artist to deliver her sermon, which may well be entirely just but which has no need of these stagings to make its case.
-One can imagine a certain will toward media impact, in which case we would be talking about plain propaganda.
+The artistic question, qua formal and material, comes across as a pretext for the artist to deliver her sermon, which may well be entirely just but which has no need of these stagings to make its case.
+One can imagine a certain will to media impact, in which case we would be talking about plain propaganda.

 Of Ici repose notre bien aimé Pablo Picasso by Eugenio Merino, we read: